A healthy living blog from Marshfield Clinic Health System

 Swap in heart-healthy ingredients to save yourself hundreds of calories and milligrams of sodium in the classic green bean casserole.

-In 2015, the classic green bean casserole celebrated its 60th anniversary.
+In a couple years, the classic green bean casserole will celebrate its 70th anniversary.

 A casserole with an anniversary?
 You bet.
-In 1955, the soup company Campbell’s put together today’s classic dish using what they knew Americans had on hand: green beans and soup.
+In 1955, Dorcas Reilly of the Campbell’s soup company developed the classic dish using what they knew Americans had on hand: green beans and soup.
 According to Campbell’s, more than 30 million households per year make green bean casserole.

 A healthy twist on the classic dish

-“Though it’s popular and loved, green bean casserole could use some modifying nutritionally, as with most holiday recipes,” said Brittany Powelson, a Marshfield Clinic registered dietitian.
+“Though it’s popular and loved, green bean casserole could use some nutritional modification, as with most holiday recipes,” said Jennifer Yelczyn, a registered dietitian with Marshfield Medical Center-Beaver Dam.

 Traditionally, the dish is high in fat and sodium, neither of which is friendly to your heart.

-“By swapping in heart-healthy ingredients, like fresh onion over French fried onions and reduced-fat, low-sodium soup over regular, you save yourself hundreds of calories and milligrams of sodium,” Powelson said.
+“By swapping in heart-healthy ingredients, like fresh onion over French fried onions and low-sodium soup over regular, you save yourself calories and sodium,” Yelczyn said.

 We’ve adapted one of American Heart Association’s recipes to provide a heart-healthy casserole option below.